lesterlimjj/tp/docs/DeveloperGuide.md

 1. Deleting a preference with valid parameters

-   1. Prerequisites: At least one person exists in the list and has at least one preference
+   1. Prerequisites: At least 2 persons exist in the list, each with at least 3 preferences.

    1. Test case: `deletePreference 1 1`<br>
       Expected: First preference of the first person is deleted.
 Success message shown.